Perturbative quantum Monte Carlo method for nuclear physics

-In Table \ref{tab:The-nuclear-binding} we present the ptQMC energies for several light nuclei.
-We also list the experimental values for comparison.
-The error bars indicate uncertainties due to both statistical and extrapolation errors.
-The improvement of $E_{2}$ compared with $E_{{\rm 1}}$ can be clearly seen.
+In Tab.~\ref{tab:The-nuclear-binding} we present the ptQMC energies for several nuclei compared to the empirical values.
+The improvement of $E_{2}$ compared with $E_{{\rm 1}}$ is clearly seen.
 Generally, the correlation energy $\delta E_{2}$ accounts for about $20\%$ of the total binding energy for all nuclei with $A\geq4$.
-We note that the first order energy is the expectation value of the full Hamiltonian using the zeroth order wave functions, and it is an upper bound on the ground state energy.
-Meanwhile, the energy correction $\delta E_{2}$ for the ground state is negative definite, with terms coming from excited states that couple to the ground state via the perturbing interaction $V_C$.
-The second order energy correction $\delta E_{2}$ is capturing correlation effects such as spin and isospin-dependent interactions which are absent from $H_0$ and not restored by the first order correction $\delta E_{1}$.
+We note that the first order energy is the expectation value of the full Hamiltonian using the zeroth order wave function $|\Psi_{0}\rangle$, and it is an upper bound on the ground state energy.
+The energy correction $\delta E_{2}$ is negative definite, reflecting the fact that the corrected wave function $|\Psi_{1}\rangle$ is much closer to the exact ground state than $|\Psi_{0}\rangle$.